 Dangers of Mixing Alcohol with Specific Stimulants

-Counseling is directed toward helping the addict deal with the particular personal experiences and pressures that led him or her to become addicted to cocaine and alcohol.
+Counseling is directed toward helping deal with the particular personal experiences and pressures that led him or her to become addicted to cocaine and alcohol.
 In many cases, this addiction starts due to social pressure.
 Cocaine and alcohol are often available at parties and other social events that are frequented by young people who see themselves and their behavior as daring, or avant-garde, or otherwise positive.
 Guests at such events convince each other to drink alcohol while using cocaine, to enhance the pleasant and euphoric events of the illegal drug.
-Removing a recovering addict from any social milieu in which cocaine and alcohol are considered positive in any way is a key part of the recovery process.
+Removing someone in recovery from any social milieu in which cocaine and alcohol are considered positive in any way is a key part of the recovery process.

 Therefore, it is best that residential treatment for addiction to cocaine and alcohol continues for as long as possible until it is clear that the patient has made progress toward facing the causes of his or her addiction.
-A sober living environment that includes supervision, monitoring and ongoing counseling is recommended after the acute rehabilitation treatment ends, as this will ensure that the recovering addict does not seek out social events in which cocaine and alcohol are made available.
+A sober living environment that includes supervision, monitoring and ongoing counseling is recommended after the acute rehabilitation treatment ends, as this will ensure that a person in recovery does not seek out social events in which cocaine and alcohol are made available.
 Alternately, inpatient treatment for addiction to cocaine and alcohol can be followed up with intensive outpatient counseling and support.
 Rehabilitation treatment and follow-up should also include medical care for the physical effects of mixing cocaine and alcohol.

 Hotline to Call